 “In a world in which the total of human knowledge is doubling about every ten years, our security can rest only on our ability to learn.” ―Nathaniel Branden

-As Branden puts it, consciousness is the basic tool of survival, for we either exercise our powers in seeking awareness and truth or we subvert our means of survival.
-Branden specifies living consciously through a mind that is active rather than passive, being in the moment without losing the wider context, as well as being able to distinguish among facts, interpretations and emotions.
+As Branden puts it, consciousness is the essential survival tool, for we either exercise our powers in seeking awareness and truth or subvert our means of survival.
+Branden specifies living consciously through a mind that is active rather than passive, being in the moment without losing the broader context, and being able to distinguish between facts, interpretations and emotions.

-Self-acceptance is something people do on a daily basis.
-Branden maintains that it helps us refuse to be in an adversarial relationship to ourselves.
-There are three levels to self-acceptance: a) being for oneself, i.e. never being in a state of self-rejecting; b) refusing to regard any part of oneself as alien, and c) being a friend to oneself.
+Self-acceptance is something people do daily.
+Branden maintains that it helps us refuse to be in an adversarial relationship with ourselves.
+There are three levels to self-acceptance: a) being for oneself, i.e. never being in a state of self-rejecting; b) refusing to regard any part of oneself as alien; and c) being a friend to oneself.

 The practice of self-responsibility

-Branden sees self-responsibility as people achieving their desires, making their own choices, controlling their behavior with others, bringing consciousness to work, prioritizing their time, accepting the values by which they live, as well as raising their self-esteem.
-According to Branden, no one owes anybody the fulfillment of their wishes.
-Moreover, when a person takes responsibility for their own happiness, it places their life back to their own hands.
+Branden sees self-responsibility as people achieving their desires, making their own choices, controlling their behaviour with others, bringing consciousness to work, prioritizing their time, accepting the values by which they live, and raising their self-esteem.
+According to Branden, no one owes anybody the fulfilment of their wishes.
+Moreover, when a person takes responsibility for their happiness, it places their life back in their own hands.

-According to Branden, self-assertiveness indicates that one honors their wants, needs and values, and that they seek appropriate forms of their expression in reality.
+According to Branden, self-assertiveness indicates that one honours their wants, needs and values and that they seek appropriate forms of their expression in reality.
 Self-assertive people never fake their personality simply to be liked by others.
 Nor do they avoid confrontation with those whose values differ from theirs.
-Also, self-assertive people remain authentic whatever the context may be: paying a compliment, remaining politely silent or refusing to approve of a bad joke.
-However, mindless rebellion is not self-assertiveness and nor is living up someone else’s expectations.
+Also, self-assertive people remain authentic whatever the context may be: paying a compliment, staying politely silent or refusing to approve of a bad joke.
+However, mindless rebellion is neither self-assertiveness nor living up to someone else’s expectations.

-In order to understand if our life has purpose, we should be able to answer the following questions (among many others)
+To understand if our life has a purpose, we should be able to answer the following questions (among many others)